-Bill ID/Topic Location Summary Position AB 289 6/19/2019-S. JUD.
-The California Public Records Act requires state and local agencies to make their records available for public Fong R 6/19/2019- inspection, unless an exemption from disclosure applies.
-The act declares that access to information concerning Referred to Coms. the conduct of the people's business is a fundamental and necessary right of every person in this state.
-This bill California Public on JUD. and G.O. would establish, within the California State Auditor's Office, the California Public Records Act Ombudsperson.
-Records Act The bill would require the California State Auditor to appoint the ombudsperson subject to certain requirements.
-Ombudsperson.
+Bill ID/Topic Location Summary Position AB 289 5/24/2019-S. RLS.
+The California Public Records Act requires state and local agencies to make their records available for public Fong R 5/24/2019-In inspection, unless an exemption from disclosure applies.
+The act declares that access to information concerning Senate.
+Read first the conduct of the people's business is a fundamental and necessary right of every person in this state.
+This bill California Public time.
+To Com. on would establish, within the California State Auditor's Office, the California Public Records Act Ombudsperson.
+Records Act RLS. for The bill would require the California State Auditor to appoint the ombudsperson subject to certain requirements.
+Ombudsperson. assignment.
 The bill would require the ombudsperson to receive and investigate requests for review, as defined, determine whether the denials of original requests, as defined, complied with the California Public Records Act, and issue written opinions of its determination, as provided.
 The bill would require the ombudsperson to create a process to that effect, and would authorize a member of the public to submit a request for review to the ombudsperson consistent with that process.
 The bill would require the ombudsperson, within 30 days from receipt of a request for review, to make a determination, as provided, and would require the ombudsperson to require the state agency to provide the public record if the ombudsperson determines that it was improperly denied.
 The bill would authorize the ombudsperson to require any state agency determined to have improperly denied a request to reimburse the ombudsperson for its costs to investigate the request for review.
 The bill would require the ombudsperson to report to the Legislature, on or before January 1, 2021, and annually thereafter, on, among other things, the number of requests for review the ombudsperson has received in the prior year.
 By expanding the duties of the California State Auditor's Office, this bill would create an appropriation.
 This bill contains other existing laws.